ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.m_attributes.updated_at IS 'Timestamp of last update';
 COMMENT ON COLUMN authorization.m_attributes.is_active IS 'Indicates whether the attribute is active';
 COMMENT ON COLUMN authorization.m_attributes.inactive_at IS 'Timestamp when the attribute became inactive';
-COMMENT ON COLUMN authorization.m_attributes.inactive_by IS 'User who marked the attribute as inactive';
+COMMENT ON COLUMN authorization.m_attributes.inactive_by IS 'User who set inactive';
-COMMENT ON COLUMN authorization.m_attributes.is_deleted IS 'Indicates whether the attribute is deleted';
+COMMENT ON COLUMN authorization.m_attributes.is_deleted IS 'Indicates if the attribute is deleted';
 COMMENT ON COLUMN authorization.m_attributes.deleted_at IS 'Timestamp when the attribute was deleted';
 COMMENT ON COLUMN authorization.m_attributes.deleted_by IS 'User who deleted the attribute';
 COMMENT ON COLUMN authorization.m_attributes.is_parameter IS 'Indicates if the attribute is a system parameter';